Jonathan M. Samet, M.D., M.S.

 IOM has a longstanding interest in veterans' health issues and has conducted several studies that touch on ways to improve disability processing performed by the Department of Veterans Affairs.

-The study committee that I chaired produced a report titled, "" (hereafter the PDDM committee).
-This committee complemented a second IOM study committee which produced a report titled “".
+The study committee that I chaired produced a report titled, "Improving the Presumptive Disability Decision-Making Process for Veterans" (hereafter the PDDM committee).
+This committee complemented a second IOM study committee which produced a report titled “A 2lst Century System for Evaluating Veterans for Disability Benefits".
 Both of these VA-funded studies were requested by the Veteran Benefits Disability Commission (VBDC), begun in 2006, and completed in 2007.

 I am submitting the full summary of the report of the PDDM committee as an attachment to my testimony.
 Here, I will attempt to provide a brief overview.
 The VBDC asked the PDDM committee to:

 - Describe and evaluate the current model used to recognize diseases that are subject to service connection on a presumptive basis.

 - If appropriate, propose a scientific framework that would justify recognizing or not recognizing conditions as presumptive.